Ding1367/photon/HACKING.md

 # Hacking `photon`
-1. Create the directory `~/.config/photon/extensions`
+1. Create the extensions directory, at `~/.config/photon/extensions`
 2. Write an extension in C or a language that can output C symbols.
-More info in [The ABI](#The ABI).
+More info in [The ABI](#the-abi).
+3. Compile your extension as a dynamic library and move to the extensions directory.
+(You can disable it with -- prefix).

-# The ABI
+## The ABI
 All ABI functions take in a `const photon_api_t *` parameter.
 To get access to types include `src/photon.h` in your code.

 Here are all the ABI functions: